Designing the Episode Pass

 SOLUTION

-The Episode Pass unified seasonal progression into a single, predictable system.
-Daily play, quests, rewards, and monetization now live inside one cohesive loop instead of competing across separate screens.
+Episode Pass created a single, predictable seasonal loop.
+Daily play, quests, rewards, and monetization now live in one system instead of competing across separate screens.

-Free and Premium tracks share the same structure, making progression easy to understand and upgrades feel natural.
-Players always know where they are, what they’ve earned, and what comes next.
+Free and Premium tracks share the same structure, so progression is easy to follow and upgrades feel natural.
+Players can see where they are, what they’ve earned, and what comes next.

 Clarity and Progression Visibility

-Free and Premium reward paths run in parallel, using identical layouts and states.
-This removes guesswork and makes the value of upgrading immediately clear without forcing players to relearn the system.
+Free and Premium paths run in parallel with identical layouts and states.
+This removes guesswork and makes the upgrade value clear without forcing players to relearn the system.

 Motivating Pacing and Feedback

-Progress is delivered in steady, readable beats.
-Clear claim states, milestone moments, and repeatable endpoints reinforce momentum and keep players moving forward whether they play briefly or invest deeply.
+Progress unfolds in steady, readable beats.
+Clear claim states, milestone moments, and repeatable endpoints reinforce momentum, whether players log in briefly or invest deeply.

 Transparent Upgrade Path

-The purchase experience presents Episode Pass options side by side, allowing players to quickly compare value.
-Premium and Premium+ upgrades clearly communicate immediate rewards and milestone skips, supporting confident purchase decisions.
+The purchase screen presents Episode Pass options side by side so players can quickly compare value.
+Premium and Premium+ clearly show immediate rewards and milestone skips, supporting confident purchase decisions.

 Shared System, Shared Language

-Core components like the side navigation, progress bar, reward and modules are reused across Episode Pass and Quests.
-This consistency reduces cognitive load and reinforces the seasonal loop as one connected experience.
+Core components such as side navigation and the persistent progress bar are reused across Episode Pass and Quests.
+That consistency reduces friction and reinforces the season as one connected loop.

 The